cloki0610/CI-Portfolio-Project-4/README.md

 Because of that, their first priority is not about payment method or security.
 They just need a platform simple enough to save their work and manage their creations.
 And build a small community to discuss their process.

 And my aim is to build a responsive application that can share contents and allow to build an internal community.
-User should seperate into two user group: member and creator to clarify their role in their community.
+User should seperate into three user group: admin, creator and member to clarify their role in their community.
 The creator should have right to manage their own creations and member should only have right to leave comments for the contents.
-And it should be as simple as possible because they also have their own chat group within their community, and also have their offical fanpage for their subscribers.
+The admin should have right same as creator and have right to use django's admin panel.
+The member should only have right to report and comment contents.
+One of the important thing is the website should be as simple as possible because it is jsut a website for internal use, they still working on their own chat group and their offical fanpage on social media for their business.

 <br>